Simultaneous bilingualism: Dual language system hypothesis

 In contrast, the dual language system hypothesis states that bilinguals have a separate system for the L1 and L2 which they learn right from the start, so both languages can be acquired simultaneously.
 Research on vocabulary development have generally provided strong support for this theory.
 Monolingual children in early language development learn one term for each concept, so does a bilingual child, just that the bilingual child does so for both L1 and L2, and hence they know two language terms of the same concept that has similar meaning, which is also known as translational equivalents.
 The awareness of synonyms do not appear till a much later age.
 For example, they know that both 'two' in English and 'dos' in Spanish refer to the numerical number '2'.

 This theory has been further supported by research on the acquisition of the grammatical and morphological components of language.
 By analyzing the speech of bilingual children where elements of the two languages differ, studies have revealed that children tend to incorporate the appropriate word order and agreement morphemes when speaking each language.
 Furthermore, research indicates that children form separate phonemes and phonological rules for different languages.

 Research studying the acquisition of both spoken and sign language also lends support to this theory.
 A study examining the acquisition of both spoken and sign language by children of deaf parents indicated that the children acquired both languages in the same manner as children learning two spoken languages.
-Moreover, the study indicated that bilingual children, including those learning both spoken and sign language, were able to acquire various linguistic concepts at the same rate as monolinguistic children.
+Moreover, the study indicated that bilingual children, including those learning both spoken and sign language, were able to acquire various linguistic concepts at the same rate as monolingual children.
 While bilingual children tend to include mixed language in their speech, children acquiring both spoken and sign language have shown indications of simultaneous language mixing by both speaking and signing certain words together.
 Though it is only possible to observe this type of language mixing when the child is learning both spoken and sign language, it provides support for the Dual Language System Hypothesis, indicating that the simultaneous operation of separate two language systems could be a cause of language mixing by bilingual children.